Have you ever wondered what causes acne?

 Bathing too much

-Not bathing enough can, of course, lead to acne; but bathing too often too can trigger acne.
+Of course, not bathing enough can lead to acne; but bathing too often too can trigger acne.

 Keep your bathing to the recommended twice daily.